What Are Golf Cart Lithium Batteries and How Do They Work?

 What Is the Environmental Impact of Lithium vs. Lead-Acid?

-Lithium batteries have 40% lower carbon footprint over their lifespan.
-They’re 98% recyclable vs. lead-acid’s 99%, but contain fewer toxic materials.
-Recycling recovers lithium, cobalt, and nickel for reuse.
-Proper disposal prevents groundwater contamination from heavy metals.
+Lithium batteries generate a 40% lower carbon footprint over their lifespan.
+They are 98% recyclable and contain fewer toxic materials than lead-acid batteries.
+Recycling processes recover lithium, cobalt, and nickel for reuse, while proper disposal prevents contamination of soil and groundwater.
+Overall, lithium batteries provide a more sustainable energy solution for golf carts.

 Conclusion

-- Most have IP67 rating, surviving temporary submersion up to 1 meter.
+Most models have an IP67 rating, capable of temporary submersion up to 1 meter.